dendrown/say_sila/docs/green/README.md

 ```

 We then need to convert the T00 dataset structure, which is the unlabelled output from the Erlang system,
-to the T01 structure, which includes a target attribute in the ARFF: `@attribute stance {green,denier}'.
+to the T01 structure, which includes a target attribute in the ARFF: `@attribute stance {green,denier}`.
 We do this from the Clojure system.
 (This part is a quick candidate for better automatation.)

 ```clojure
 bash: cd fnode/say
 bash: lein repl

 2021-03-22 08:12:07.408  DEBUG: Config: config/say.config
 ...
 nREPL server started on port 41681 on host 127.0.0.1 - nrepl://127.0.0.1:41681